-Basic Terminology
+Basic terminology

-Definition 1.
 Two vertices u, v in an undirected graph G are called adjacent (or neighbors) in G if there is an edge e between u and v.
-Such an edge e is called incident with the vertices u and v and e is said to connect u and v.
+Such an edge e is called incident with the vertices u and v.
+The edge e is said to connect u and v.

-Definition 2.
 The set of all neighbors of a vertex v of G = (V, E), denoted by N(v), is called the neighborhood of v.
-If A is a subset of V, we denote by N(A) the set of all vertices in G that are adjacent to at least one vertex in A. So, $N(A) = \bigcup{v \in A} N(v)$.
+If A is a subset of V, we denote by N(A) the set of all vertices in G that are adjacent to at least one vertex in A. So,

+$$N(A) = \bigcup{v \in A} N(v)$$

-Definition 3.
-The degree of a vertex in a undirected graph is the number of edges incident with it, except that a loop at a vertex contributes two to the degree of that vertex.
+The degree of a vertex in an undirected graph is the number of edges incident with it, except that a loop at a vertex contributes two to the degree of that vertex.
 The degree of the vertex v is denoted by deg(v).

-Degrees and Neighborhoods of Vertices
+Degrees and neighborhoods of vertices

-Example: What are the degrees and neighborhoods of the vertices in the graphs G and H?
+What are the degrees and neighborhoods of the vertices in the graphs G and H?